How to write the letter yu in Latin. Translator into Latin online. How to write last name and first name

 Important nuances

-As already mentioned, the transliteration of names and surnames has some differences in different countries using the Latin alphabet.
-For example, in France u should be written as iou, in Germany v has two variants - in or f, etc.
+As already mentioned, the transliteration of first and last names has some differences in different countries that use the Latin alphabet.
+For example, in France yu should be written as iou, in Germany v has two options - v or f, etc.

-By and large, it does not matter which translation from Russian into Latin letters you choose for the first time.
+By and large, it doesn’t matter which translation from Russian to Latin letters you choose for the first time.
 But if other rules are used when changing documents, unpleasant surprises await you.
-For example, you will not be accommodated in a booked hotel room or will be denied payment of deposits in a foreign bank.
+For example, you will not be accommodated in your booked hotel room or will be refused payment of deposits in a foreign bank.

 D - Delta